 Tag Archives: emerging markets

 I recently wrapped up two overseas trips; one to Central America and another to South Africa.
-As such, I had the opportunity to meet with a national bank and a regional retail.
+As such, I had the opportunity to meet with a national bank and a regional retailer.
 It prompted me to ask the question: Does location matter in emerging markets?

 I wish I could tell you that there was a common theme on how firms in the same sector or country (even city) treat data on a philosophical or operational level but I cannot.
 It is such a unique experience every time as factors like ownership history, regulatory scrutiny, available/affordable skill set and past as well as current financial success create a unique grey pattern rather than a comfortable black and white separation.
 This is even more obvious when I mix in recent meetings I had with North American organizations in the same sectors.